remix-run/remix/docs/guides/routing.md

 ## What it means

 Because we know all of your routes up front, and we can match them before we render anything--we now know the most important components that are about to render before we render.
-This gives us fine-grained control over style, data, and module loading that you just can't get without nested routes.
+This gives us fine-grained control over style, data, and module loading that you can't get without nested routes.

 In fact, when the user clicks on "Details" and "Activity", the only data we fetch is the data for changed portion of the app, rather than for every parent layout above it.
 It also gives us powerful control over which stylesheets to load and unload, which is a whole new set of tradeoffs for css that we find to be excellent.